Skip to main content

 Fried Plantains

-Ripe plantains sliced and fried until golden and caramelized.
-Sweet, soft, and delicious.
-Ubiquitous side dish or snack throughout Sierra Leone.
+Ripe plantains sliced and fried until golden and caramelized at the edges, soft and sweet through the middle.
+You will see them as a side or a snack just about everywhere in Sierra Leone.

 Regional Specialties & Local Favorites